ton-community/ton-docs/docs/v3/documentation/tvm/tvm-exit-codes.md

 ### 3: Stack overflow {#3}

 When you copy too many elements into a closure continuation, the system throws an error with exit code 3: `Stack overflow`.
-This error rarely occurs unless you work deep in [Fift and TVM assembly][fift] trenches.
+This error rarely occurs unless you work deep in Fift and TVM assembly trenches.

 ```tact
 // Remember, kids, don't try to overflow the stack at home!